mugraph-payments/mugraph/README.md

   </p>
 </p>

 Mugraph (pronounced *"mew-graph"*) is a Layer 2 Network for the Cardano blockchain for untraceable payments with instant finality.

 By **untraceable**, we mean that, inside a given group $A$ of users:

 - All transactions between users inside $A$ are untraceable, meaning senders and receivers are not bound in any way.
 - All transactions to users outside $A$ come from a single, shared identity for all group participants.

-This shared identity comes from **Delegators**, behaving similarly to Payment Networks in the traditional banking system, like Paypal, Venmo or CashApp, but with some crucial distinctions:
+This shared identity comes from **Delegates**, similar to Payment Networks in the traditional banking system, like Paypal, Venmo or CashApp, but with some crucial distinctions:

 - Delegates hold funds in a fully auditable Smart Contract Vault, held in the Layer 1.
 - Delegates can not spend user funds without their authorization.
 - Delegates are **blind**, meaning they don't know who is transacting.
 - Delegates provide **group concealing** for their users, signing transactions on behalf of them.

 An user can, and usually will, hold balance in multiple Delegates at once, and they do not need to have balance in a Delegate to receive payments there.

 Essentially, a Delegate has three main roles: